kevinyokutran/PlaygroundOSS/Doc/Android_Build.md

    Version -> Ubuntu
    Then click 'next'.

-   - Let's create a memory size of 2GB, that should be enough. ( Then click 'next'.
+   - Let's create a memory size of 2GB, that should be enough.
+   Then click 'next'.

    - Create a virtual hard drive as asked.
    Then click 'next'.

-   - Fixed Size hard disk is nicer for performance during build, but dynamic is OK.
+   - Fixed Size hard disk is better for performance during the build, but dynamic is OK too.
    Do as you wish, just make sure you have space to create that disk.
    Then click 'next'.

    - Select the location and size of the virtual drive.
    Then click 'next'.

-   Now the virtual PC setup is complete, now we will install Ubuntu on this virtual PC.
+   Now the virtual PC setup is complete, and we can begin installing Ubuntu on this virtual PC.

    Select your new virtual machine and click the "Settings" button Goto to Storage Tab, Add a CD/DVD (click on CD/DVD icon with +) Then select the ISO file of Ubuntu we have just downloaded.

-   Make sure the boot order select the CD/DVD drive first (Under System / Motherboard) Close the setup and go back to the main window of VirtualBox.
+   Make sure the boot order selects the CD/DVD drive first (Under System / Motherboard) Close the setup and go back to the main window of VirtualBox.
    Select the virtual machine, run the PC.

    Now the PC will boot and install Ubuntu.
-   Make sure the account you will use has the admin rights.
+   Make sure the account you will use has admin rights.
 (By default, it will work)

-   You can also check that online tutorial : http://www.wikihow.com/Install-Ubuntu-on-VirtualBox
+   You can also check this online tutorial : http://www.wikihow.com/Install-Ubuntu-on-VirtualBox